hmhicks12/hmhicks/content/authors/admin/_index.md

 Harrison Hicks is a Denison University class of 2021 student studying Economics and Environmental Studies.
 While at Denison, Harrison has become interested in GIS applications (qGIS & ArcGIS).
 He has developed a strong portfolio after completing 1 year of coursework in the field.

 Harrison plans to pursue a GIS related career post grad.
-He would like to be able to use and grow his current skills to be able to help solve real world problems.
+He would like to be able to use and grow his current skills to help solve real world problems.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Harrison Hicks- Resume.pdf" "newtab" >}}resumé{{< /staticref >}}.